30+ Financial Resources for Lung Cancer Patients

 Additional Tips and Resources

-Cancer costs.
-This guide has walked you through resources that assist cancer patients and families with medical, housing and miscellaneous living expenses.
-Below are some extra ways to stay knowledgeable when it comes to your financial health.
+There are many resources that assist asbestos-related lung cancer patients and their families with medical, housing and other living expenses.
+It can be helpful to know some other ways to benefit your financial health.

-44. Look for counseling and cash programs that pay caregivers.
+Look for counseling and cash programs that pay lung cancer caregivers.
 These programs differ state to state, so contacting your local Medicaid office will provide more details.
 You can also access the Cancer Financial Assistance Coalition’s database to search for options covering a variety of needs.

-In addition to the many initiatives listed above, The Mesothelioma Center provides a number of free resources to cancer patients and their families.
-Mesothelioma patients seeking financial aid, assistance with VA claims or compensation for asbestos exposure can find help and information via the mesothelioma patient resources page.
+In addition to the many initiatives listed above, The Mesothelioma Center provides a number of free resources to families coping with asbestos-related lung cancer and mesothelioma.
+Our team of Patient Advocates helps patients seeking financial aid, assistance with VA claims or legal options for compensation.
+Their help is always free and available throughout your lung cancer journey.

-Cancer is already tough without the added financial burden.
-However, there are millions of people who are on your team and ready to fight alongside you.
-Share this guide with your community to help connect more cancer patients to free financial aid resources.
-We are in this together.
+Asbestos-related lung cancer is already tough without the added financial burden.
+However, there are people who are on your team and ready to fight alongside you.